Golf - Thompson takes inspiration from mother's cancer fight

-OLYMPIA FIELDS, Illinois Lexi Thompson spoke for the first time about her mother Judy's recent uterine cancer diagnosis at the KPMG Women's PGA Championship at Olympia Fields on Thursday.
+OLYMPIA FIELDS, Illinois (Reuters) - Lexi Thompson spoke for the first time about her mother Judy's recent uterine cancer diagnosis at the KPMG Women's PGA Championship at Olympia Fields on Thursday.

 "It's been rough," Thompson said, speaking after her first round.
 "I've known for a few weeks.
 She's my best friend.